-× Determine what crisis plans exist in the school and community. × Identify all stakeholders involved in crisis planning. × Gather information about the school, such as maps and the location of utility shutoffs. × Connect with community emergency responders to identify local hazards. × Review the prior safety audit (if available) to examine school buildings and grounds. × Conduct an assessment to determine how these problems - as well as others - may impact school vulnerability to specific crises. × Develop procedures for communicating with staff, students, families, and the media. × Establish procedures to account for staff and students during a crisis. × Identify the necessary equipment that needs to be assembled to assist staff in an emergency.
-ANNUAL EMERGENCY REVIEW CHECKLIST School: Year:
+- Determine what crisis plans exist in the school and community. - Identify all stakeholders involved in crisis planning. - ☑ Gather information about the school, such as maps and the location of utility shutoffs. - E Connect with community emergency responders to identify local hazards. - Review the prior safety audit (if available) to examine school buildings and grounds. - Develop procedures for communicating with staff, students, families, and the media. - E Establish procedures to account for staff and students during a crisis. - Identify the necessary equipment that needs to be assembled to assist staff in an emergency.